It was a beautiful temperate night in southwest Florida.

 On and off.

-But then I notice our neighbor across the canal has painted his dock.
+But then I notice our neighbor across the canal has painted

 OH!
 I must have smelled the paint.